alexiss03/cant-remember-it-all/README.md

 Local Database and Remote Integration
 -------------------------------------

-To speed up the development, I tried this service instead of the dichotomous traditional CoreData and back-end web service.
+To speed up the development, I tried **Realm** service instead of the dichotomous traditional CoreData and back-end web service.
 So far, it has catered all the requirements I needed for the database and remote integration.

 Documentation